 - 1. Loosen the three captive screws that secure the display-assembly cable bracket to the system board. - 2.
 Lift the display-assembly cable bracket off the system board. - 3.
 Remove the two screws (M1.6x3) that secure the display-assembly cable holder to the palm-rest and keyboard assembly. - 4.
 Disconnect the touchscreen cable and camera cable. - 5.
-Remove the eight screws (M2.5x5.5) that secure the left d right display-assembly hingea to the system board and the palm-rest and keyboard assembly. - 6.
+Remove the eight screws (M2.5x5.5) that secure the left and right display-assembly hinges to the palm-rest and keyboard assembly. - 6.
 Slide the palm-rest and keyboard assembly from the display assembly. - 7.
 After performing all the above steps, you are left with display assembly.